Understand the Project Approach

 Figure 4.4 Example of an agile approach

 A true agile approach (following the best practices developed by members of the Agile Alliance, for example) calls for small teams whose members are located next to each other physically, with little focus on defining formal roles between team members.
 Working this way allows a very high degree of collaboration, which reduces the need for heavy documentation between the stages of design, development, and testing.
 A team member can pose a question, come to the answer together with other team members during a quick whiteboarding session, and implement a solution without the delay of detailed documentation and approval.
 Stakeholder reviews occur with a fully functioning system when one of the many iterations is released, and the resulting input is taken into account as the next iteration is planned.
-(Iterations are draft versions of a particular site or application and may also be called sprints.)
+(Iterations are draft versions of a particular site or application.)

 How Does the Approach Affect Me?